7 ways to find time and money to build your business

 You almost certainly have screeds of money locked up in things you never use or that would improve your life enormously if you got rid of them.
 You could start with that widescreen TV!

 Decluttering is also good for your soul.
-I have a wonderful story about that – let me know if you want me to write a blog about that experience.
+I have a wonderful story about that – I blogged about it HERE.

 - Start using your company’s products instead of competitors’